goomcoom/vuex-module-maker/readme.md

 If the state property is created from the template's state property, the property's value will be set as the initial value.

+If you would like to prevent the state property from being created, you can include the `set_state` options with a false value.

 ```javascript
 const template = {
     instructions: {